julianthome/biofuzz-tk/README.md

 BioFuzzMgr mgr = new BioFuzzMgr("cfg.xml", tokenizer); ;
 ```

-Finally, if you want to parse the string *aaaaaa*, you can use the following instruction:
+Finally, if you want to parse the string *aaaaaa*, you can use the following instructions:

 ``` java
 List<BioFuzzParseTree> tLst = mgr.buildTrees("aaaaaa");